Bucky Badger: Attire and attitude

 Billy Sagal was the first costumed Bucky Badger.
 The original Bucky costume was introduced at a pep rally on Friday, November 11, 1949, before the next day's Homecoming game against Iowa (Wisconsin 35, Iowa 13).
-Carolyn (Connie) Conrard, a UW art student, designed the original chicken wire and papier-mâché head.
+A UW art student, Carolyn (Connie) Conrard designed the original chicken wire and papier-mâché head.
 Sagal, then head cheerleader, wore his regular cheerleader trousers and sweater and added boxing gloves.

 Logo

-The modern Bucky Badger logo was part of a group of "comic collegiate badger mascots" created by the Anson W. Thompson Company of Los Angeles in 1988.
-The company was one of several that manufactured decals and other logowear for universities.
+The modern Bucky Badger logo was part of a group of "comic collegiate badger mascots" created by the Anson W. Thompson Company of Los Angeles in 1940.
+The company was one of several that manufactured decals and other logo wear for universities.
 The Madison-based Brown's Book Store (no longer in business) was the first to order the pose.
 Other bookstores in the area ordered other poses.
 The UW athletic department first used the logo on the cover of the 1988 Football Facts and Centennial Sports Review.

 That image of Bucky was adopted and used by many local businesses in and around Madison.
 In 1988 the University of Wisconsin–Madison formed a trademark licensing program to register the Bucky logo, which was opposed by local merchants.
 Ownership was decided in the case University Book Store v.
 University of Wisconsin–Madison Board of Regents.
 The United States Patent and Trademark Office allowed the UW to register the marks despite previous third-party use on the grounds that the public identified the Bucky Badger logo with the University of Wisconsin–Madison.

 In 2003, Bucky was given an update, with simplified lines and the "motion W" on his sweater.
 This might have been done in part to give the university a version of Bucky that was associated with the university alone, and had never been used in any other context.